josephchenhk/qtrader/README.md

     <img src ="https://img.shields.io/badge/license-JXW-orange"/>
 </p>

-**Latest update on 06/01/2022**
+**Latest update on 2022-07-20**

 QTrader is a light and flexible event-driven algorithmic trading engine that can be used to backtest strategies, and seamlessly switch to live trading without any pain.

-## Key features
+## Key Features

 * Completely **same code** for backtesting / simulation / live trading

 * Support trading of various assets: equity, futures

+* Resourceful functionalities to support live monitoring and analysis

-## Quick install
+## Quick Install

 You may run the folllowing command to install QTrader immediately: